MSc Social Research Methods and Statistics / Overview

 - Learn methods of data analysis, including advanced statistics for complex data.

-- Study a skills-based course with practical training that is highly regarded for future employment within government and academia.
+- Study a skills-based course with practical training that is highly regarded for future employment within government, the private and voluntary sectors and academia.

 - Faculty of Humanities/School of Social Sciences - Manchester Alumni Scholarship Scheme

 - School of Social Sciences - MSc Social Research Methods and Statistics Scholarship - 2019

 - School of Social Sciences - Q-Step Bursary for MSc in Social Research Methods and Statistics

 - School of Social Sciences - Manchester Master's Bursary

 - Debra Hau

 Use the links below to view lists of courses in related subject areas.

 The University of Manchester is regulated by the Office for Students (OfS).
 The OfS aims to help students succeed in Higher Education by ensuring they receive excellent information and guidance, get high quality education that prepares them for the future and by protecting their interests.
 More information can be found at the OfS website.